zargony/rails-i18n-updater/README.md

 switching to the gem by simply deleting the directory `vendor/plugins/rails-i18n-updater` in your application.

+To add the i18n:update task to your application, add the following to your `Rakefile`:

+    require 'rails_i18n_updater/tasks'

 Use the i18n:update task to initially download core translations:

     $ rake i18n:update